 - Knowledge of the statutory process around death certification legal frameworks and how the medical examiner system aligns with other related organisations and NHS initiatives.

-- Experience of working in acutely sensitive situations where users may have unpredictable and emotionally charged needs.
+- To have qualifications/skills in day-to-day operational/process management of a customer-facing service where users may have unpredictable and emotionally charged needs.

 - The ability to work in a highly pressurised, unpredictable environment where bereavement care is central to the service delivery.